astropy/astropy/docs/visualization/wcsaxes/slicing_datacubes.rst

 Slicing the WCS object
 ======================

-Like the example introduced in :doc:`getting_started`, we will read in the data using `astropy.io.fits
+Like the example introduced in :ref:`initialization`, we will read in the data using `astropy.io.fits
 <http://docs.astropy.org/en/stable/io/fits/index.html>`_ and parse the WCS
 information.
 The original FITS file can be downloaded from `here